facebook/docusaurus/admin/publish.md

 ### 3. Update the v2 changelog

-The changelog uses Github labels to classify each pull request.
-Use the Github interface to assign each newly merged pull request to a Github label starting with `tag:`, otherwise the PR won't appear in the changelog.
+The changelog uses GitHub labels to classify each pull request.
+Use the GitHub interface to assign each newly merged pull request to a GitHub label starting with `tag:`, otherwise the PR won't appear in the changelog.

 The `tag:` label prefix is for PRs only.
 Other labels are not used by the changelog tool, and it's not necessary to assign such labels to issues, only PRs.